joesingo/truthdiscovery/doc/index.rst

 .. figure:: images/example_graph_dataset.png
    :figclass: align-center

-   Graph representation of an example truth-discovery problem
+   Graph representation of an example truth discovery problem

 The library can be used via its Python API, command-line client, or web interface.